ShTuran/Pythonstuff/README.md

 # Python

-## This is the repo for the all about Python
+## This repository is dedicated to everything about Python.

 I have devoted this repository to a collection of *theoretical* and *practical* resources.